 Are you a prospective student and interested in one of our bachelor's programmes?

-We would like to offer you several online resources which can give you a feel of what it is like to study at the Faculty of Arts and Social Sciences, and provide you with some answers to questions you might have.
+We would like to offer you several (online) resources which can give you a feel of what it is like to study at the Faculty of Arts and Social Sciences, and provide you with some answers to questions you might have.
 You can visit a Virtual Open Day, compare our bachelor's programmes or make an online personal appointment for more information about the programme of your choice.
-You can also register for one of our Experience Days (on campus or online).
+You can also register for one of our Experience Days (on campus) or a Q&A session (online).

 In the support section, you can find out more about practical matters and UM regulations, such as: